tw-mosip/inji-openid4vp-ios-swift/README.md

   **Note** : Fetching Verifiable Credentials by passing [Scope](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-using-scope-parameter-to-re) param in Authorization Request is not supported by this library.

-## Note
-- Fetching Verifiable Credentials by passing [Scope](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-using-scope-parameter-to-re) param in Authorization Request is not supported by this library.

 ## Installation
 - In your swift application go to file > add package dependency > add the  https://github.com/mosip/inji-openid4vp-ios-swift.git in git search bar> add package
 - Import the library and use